Individual RORC Races

 The RORC Myth of Malham race is also referred to as the 'Eddystone' Race, as the course takes you West around the Eddystone lighthouse and back.
 One of the longer weekend RORC races at 230nM this is a non-stop thrill-ride.
 Typically it is upwind to the lighthouse and a downhill spinnaker run back!

-The race starts at 0950 so we meet Friday evening (7-7.30pm)* 27 May for a crew get-together and dinner before the race starts on Saturday morning.
-The race usually takes 2 days, so you can expect to return to Hamble on the morning of Bank Holiday Monday.
+The race starts at 0950 so we meet Friday evening (7-7.30pm)* for a crew get-together and dinner before the race starts on Saturday morning.
+The race usually takes 2 days, so you can expect to return to Hamble on the Monday.

 4. RORC Morgan Cup Race

-For 2017, the Morgan Cup will race to St Peterport.
-The race will start Friday evening at 1850 (9 June) so we meet Friday afternoon in Hamble.
+The Morgan Cup will race to St Peterport.
+The race will start Friday evening so we meet Friday afternoon in Hamble.
 You can expect to enjoy Saturday dinner ashore, followed by an overnight sail back to arrive late afternoon/early evening on Sunday.

-Meet in Hamble between 2-2.30pm Friday 9 June.
+Meet in Hamble between 2-2.30pm Friday TBC.
 Racing on board one of our fantasic Beneteau First 40's

 5. RORC St Malo Race